 (Christie wakes up and questions why Eric is taking Talky Tina away, and even begs for Eric to give Talky Tina back)

 This does get Annabelle’s attention and even argues about giving the doll back, but no use.
 Annabelle also comforts Christie, who is still crying.
 The rest of the episode then plays with Annabelle thinking and even talking about leaving Eric and taking Christie with her, Eric soon giving Talky Tina back, and the ending.
 I’m not going to spoil most of it, but the narrator, Rod Sterling, says something that sparked this theory:

 Sterling: Of course, we all know doll can’t really talk, and they certainly can’t commit murder.
 But to a child caught in the middle of a turmoil, a doll can be many things: Friend, defender, guardian.
 Especially a doll like Talky Tina, who did talk and did commit murder – in the misty region of the Twilight Zone.

 Now, what’s so important about this ending narration?
 Well, take another look at the second sentence, it states that a child caught up in turmoil, a doll can be anything, even a savior of sorts.
-When I hear this, I think that Christie thought of Tina as a shield, which might be why Christie was more upset than in the rest of the episode.
-You can also say that Talky Tina tells Christie to wake up when Eric tries to take Tina because Christie care for Tina and they both have a dislike for Eric (Christie dislike Eric because of his abusive nature, and with Talky Tina, it’s already obvious.) the scene could’ve just ended with Eric taking Talky Tina and cut to the next scene, but no. No, it didn’t end like that.
+When I hear this, I think that Christie thought of Tina as a shield, which might be why Christie was more upset (When Tina was taken away) than in the rest of the episode.
+You can also say that Talky Tina tells Christie to wake up when Eric tries to take Tina because Christie cares for Tina and they both have a dislike for Eric (Christie dislike Eric because of his abusive nature, and with Talky Tina, it’s already obvious at this point.) the scene could’ve just ended with Eric taking Talky Tina and cut to the next scene, but no. No, it didn’t end like that.
 So that’s my tiny (And possibly poor) theory on a show from the late 50’s to early 60’s.
 Thanks for reading.